Momentum Equation

 \[\begin{equation} \tau_{ij} = 2 \eta \cdot \dot{\varepsilon}_{ij}, \end{equation}\]

-where $\eta$ is the dynamic viscosity [Pa·s] and $\dot{\varepsilon}_{ij}$ the strain rate tensor [1/s], given by:
+where $\eta$ is the dynamic viscosity [Pa·s] and $\dot{\varepsilon}_{ij}$ is the strain-rate tensor [1/s], defined as:

 \[\begin{equation} \dot{\varepsilon}_{ij} = \frac{1}{2} \left(\frac{\partial{v_i}}{\partial{x_j}} + \frac{\partial{v_j}}{\partial{x_i}}\right). \end{equation}\]